kubeedge/kubeedge/docs/proposals/sig-node/edge-resource-upgrade-control.md

 **2. Set PodCondition**

-MetaManager augments the incoming Pod object with the following condition:
+edged augments the incoming Pod object with the following condition:

 ```yaml
 status: